Pathway to Membership at Unity Church

 Committing to Unity: Joining Unity Church

+Have you been considering membership at Unity Church?
 This class explores the deeper meanings and expectations of membership and shared ministry.
-It offers time to reflect on the meaning of generosity and how you can discover the places in your life where the world’s need meets the gifts and joy you have to offer.
-The class will conclude with a celebration ceremony as participants sign the membership book and officially join the church!
+It offers time to reflect on the meaning of generosity and how you can discover the places in your life where the world’s needs meets the gifts and joy you have to offer.
+The class concludes with a ceremony as participants sign the membership book and officially join the church!
+RSVP by email to Rev. Lisa Friedman at email@example.com and she will be in touch about the new class schedule.

 Service & Learning